jguo1002/deep-learning-specialization-coursera/README.md

 ### Week 1 Introduction to Deep Learning

-What is the differences between structure and unstructured data?
+**What is the difference between structure and unstructured data?**

 |       | Features | Example |
 | ----------- | ----------- | --- |